Skip to main content

 Risk Multiplier: 2.8x | Average Expected Claim: $35,039

 Rental properties sit empty 5-10 days between tenants.
 Detection delay is identical to vacation homes during turnover — nobody checks daily.
 The 2.8x multiplier is lower than 4.7x because unoccupied windows are shorter, but $35,039 still dwarfs the primary home baseline.
+A YoLink hub with 3 YoLink sensors at $90 total eliminates this risk for each unit.

 Scenario 6: Rental Property WITH Sensors — 0.20x